katcipis/katcipis.github.io/_drafts/restless-restfull.md

 can't is essential.
 So right now we have 3 categories of operations:

 * Side Effect Free
-* Idempotent (with side effects)
+* Idempotent (with side effects, can be retransmited safely)
-* Non-Idempotent  (with side effects)
+* Non-Idempotent  (with side effects, can't be retransmited safely)

 To give a more simple example, deleting a resource using the **DELETE** method is safe for retransmission since deleting something twice ends up on the same final state, that thing has been deleted.

-It is important to not mix leaving the system at the same state and giving the same answer.
+It is important to not mistake leaving the system at the same state with it giving the same answer.
 The first delete will return OK and the second one will fail, the operation is still idempotent because the final state of the system is the same (the resource has been deleted).